vspinu/zotelo/README.md

 \zotelo{file1, file2, ...}
 \nobibliography{file1, file2, ...}
 ```

-`zotelo` exports the associated Zotero collection as a `file1.XXX` file, otherwise it exports into `[current-file-name].XXX`. `XXX` extension depends on the current translator, which is set to `BibTeX` by default.
-Use `zotelo-set-translator` to choose the translator.
-To set the translator permanently customize `zotelo-default-translator` variable.
+`zotelo` exports the associated Zotero collection as a `file1.xxx` file,
+otherwise it exports into `[current-file-name].xxx`.
+The extension `xxx` depends
+on the current translator (`BibTeX` by default).
+Use `zotelo-set-translator` to
+choose the translator.
+To set the translator permanently customize
+`zotelo-default-translator` variable.

-To associate a zotero collection with the current buffer type `\C-c z c` (`zotelo-set-collection`).
-Select `*ALL*` to export
+To associate a zotero collection with the current buffer type `C-c z c`
-the whole Zotero library (but beware, if your library is big it might take awhile).
-Now you can use  `'reftex-citation` (`C-c [`) to insert citations into your file.
+(`zotelo-set-collection`).
+Select `*ALL*` to export the whole Zotero library
+(but beware, if your library is big it might take awhile).
+Now you can use
+`'reftex-citation` (`C-c [`) to insert citations into your file.

 Zotelo uses [IDO](http://www.emacswiki.org/emacs/InteractivelyDoThings ) interface for the collection selection: